dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

 ### The Problems

 There are some annoyances worth noting before signing up for Youtube TV.
-Sadly, due to the feud between Google and Amazon, Youtube TV does not work with Amazon Fire TV or tablets.
+Sadly, due to the feud between Google and Amazon, Youtube TV does not work with Amazon Fire TV or tablets (though support is coming in 2019).
 Unofficial installation methods exist (like <a href="https://smartyoutubetv.github.io/">Smart Youtube TV</a>) but are likely to stop working in a few months whenever an app update is required.

 Secondly, finding and favoriting TV shows should be easy, but the app separates on-demand and broadcast shows, meaning you can’t browse through all of FX’s catalog in one spot.
 In some cases, I had to search for specific TV shows, like TBS’ Miracle Workers, in order to record them.
 I’m not able to bookmark Mr. Robot either, at least not until after the season premiere occurs.
 I also noticed the selection of episodes available on demand fluctuates, much to my annoyance.
 Shows like **Angie Tribeca** on TBS  tends to flip between the first and second half of the latest season every few weeks.